Castrol Honda Superbike 2000

-Castrol HONDA -World Superbike Team- Superbike 2000 (Short: Castrol HONDA Superbike 2000; Official abbreviation: CHS 2000) is a licensed motorcycle racing game, developed by Interactive Entertainment, Ltd. and published by Midas Interactive.
+Castrol HONDA -World Superbike Team- Superbike 2000 (Short: Castrol HONDA Superbike 2000; Official abbreviation: CHS 2000) is a licensed motorcycle racing game, developed by Interactive Entertainment Ltd. and published by Midas Interactive Entertainment.
 The game features the Honda RVF750 RC45 racing motorcycle.
 The game only licenses the Castrol Honda team and the names of both riders, Aaron Slight and Colin Edwards from the 2000 Superbike World Championship season.
 However, it is possible to edit the names of both riders of 12 teams.

 Gameplay

 The player controls a motorcyclist in races on various international race tracks.
 Game types are "Trainer" (follow the bike of the trainer to learn the best line), "Practice" (solo on one track), "Weekend" (against the field on one track) and "Championship" (whole season against the whole field).
 Each race has three parts: "Practice Session", "Qualifying" and "Race".
 The degree of "Realism" can be modified (Difficulty: Rookie or Ace; 4 to 24 riders; 3 to 10 laps or "full race" which is 100 km; Wheelies; Penalties; Damage etc.).
 In the bike setup, gearbox transmission (automatic or manual), final drive speed for the 6 gears, and the gear sprockets can be modified.
 The game also features randomly changing weather conditions ("Weather forecast": dry, sunny, etc.).